rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/uiSchema.md

 ### ui:globalOptions

-The set of Globally relevant UI Schema options that are read from the root-level UiSchema and stored in the Registry for use everywhere.
+The set of globally relevant `UiSchema` options that are read from the root-level `UiSchema` and stored in the `registry` for use everywhere.

 ```ts
 import { UiSchema } from '@rjsf/utils';